zopefoundation/Zope/docs/zdgbook/Security.rst

 How The Security Policy Relates to Zope's Publishing Machinery
 --------------------------------------------------------------

-When access to Zope is performed via HTTP, WebDAV, or FTP, Zope's publishing machinery consults the security policy in order to determine whether to allow or deny access to a visitor for a particular object.
+When access to Zope is performed via HTTP or WebDAV, Zope's publishing machinery consults the security policy in order to determine whether to allow or deny access to a visitor for a particular object.
 For example, when a user visits the root